 Tim represents clients in litigation involving trade secret and non-compete disputes, patent infringement and licensing disputes, contract disputes, business torts and technology-related claims.
 Tim provides practical legal advice that is aimed at helping clients accomplish their business goals.
 Tim has helped clients resolve many matters through negotiation, but he has also successfully taken cases through trial.

-Tim is the Chair of the firm’s E-Discovery Strategy & Advocacy Group and has deep substantive knowledge in the constantly changing field of e-discovery.
+Tim is also the Chair of the firm’s E-Discovery Strategy & Advocacy Group and has deep substantive knowledge in the constantly changing field of e-discovery.
 Tim is an experienced advisor regarding the preservation of evidence and helps clients formulate defensible and effective discovery plans that are proportional to the needs of the case.
-Tim has advised clients on cross-border discovery issues and data privacy issues in litigation.
-Tim is also a skilled negotiator and advocate in the e-discovery arena.
-Tim understands that an effective e-discovery strategy will not only help clients save time and money, but will increase the likelihood of a successful outcome.
+Tim has also advised clients on cross-border discovery issues and data privacy issues in litigation, including compliance with the Global Data Protection Regulation (“GDPR”) and other foreign data protection laws.

 Tim has lectured and written extensively on e-discovery issues.
 Tim was an author of an e-discovery article published in the 2014 William Mitchell Law Review, Volume 40, Issue 2 (Article 5), entitled “Using Legal Holds for Electronic Discovery” and he also co-authored a chapter entitled “Privilege and Clawbacks: Considerations Regarding the Protection of Privileged ESI” for the 2017 Minnesota E-Discovery Deskbook.
 Tim is also a member of leading industry groups, including the Sedona Conference, the Electronic Discovery Institute and the Association of Certified E-Discovery Specialists.